Residual energy in weakly compressible turbulence with a mean guide field: Theoretical considerations

 where $z^{\pm} = u \pm \delta B/\sqrt{4\pi \rho}$, $V_A = B /\sqrt{4\pi \rho}$, and $P$ is the gas pressure, which ensures that the incompressibility condition is satisfied.
 Density ($\rho$) is by definition constant in incompressible turbulence.

-When any of \zplus\ or \zminus\ are zero, the non-linear term vanishes, $\left( \vec{z^{\mp}} \cdot \vec{\nabla} \right) \vec{z^{\pm}} =0$, reducing Eq.~(\ref{eq:incomp_MHD}) to a wave equation for the other variable.
-For example, if we set $z^-=0$, then Eq.~(\ref{eq:incomp_MHD}) becomes $\partial_t \vec{z^+} + \left( \vec{V_A} \cdot \nabla \right ) \vec{z^{+}} = 0$, whose solution is a wave propagating along the mean field.
+When any of \zplus\ or \zminus\ are zero, the nonlinear term vanishes, $\left( \vec{z^{\mp}} \cdot \vec{\nabla} \right) \vec{z^{\pm}} =0$, reducing Eq.~(\ref{eq:incomp_MHD}) to a wave equation for the other variable.
+For example, if we set $z^-=0$, then Eq.~(\ref{eq:incomp_MHD}) becomes $\partial_t \vec{z^+} + \left( \vec{V_A} \cdot \vec{\nabla} \right ) \vec{z^{+}} = 0$, whose solution is a wave propagating along the mean field.
 The same applies for $z^+=0$, but in that case the waves propagate in the opposite direction.
-This leads to the widely-accepted conclusion that incompressible turbulence arises due to interactions between oppositely traveling Alfv\'en waves.
+This leads to the widely accepted conclusion that incompressible turbulence arises due to interactions between oppositely traveling Alfv\'en waves.

 The IK turbulence cascade scales as $k^{-3/2}$, but the isotropy assumption employed in this phenomenology does not apply when strong (mean) magnetic fields are present \citep{shebalin_1983.mhd.anisotropy,higdon_1984}.
 The anisotropy of turbulence was considered by Goldreich \& Sridhar \citep[GS,][]{sridhar_1994,goldreich_1995}, although they predicted a $k^{-5/3}$ cascade.